tintern-grammar-school/tin-intune-mgmt/README.md

 We are a mixed Windows / iPadOS / macOS environment.
 Suggestions and improvements welcome!

+> [!NOTE]
+> Many of the scripts here require custom functions that are included in our (PowerShell Library)[https://github.com/johnclearytintern/tin-pwsh-library].

 > [!IMPORTANT]
 >
 > Our school has benefited greatly from other people's open source projects over the years, and values contributing to the broader community.
 In this spirit we have open-source licenced this project.